 Furnace Makes a Banging or Booming Noise

 The second cause for banging or booming noises is more dangerous.
-If the source of the noise is the furnace itself and the noise occurs when the system starts (or shortly after), it may be what’s called a delayed gas ignition.
-Delayed gas ignitions occur when the gas to air ratio is poor (either too much gas or too much air in the mix) or the ignition is otherwise delayed by a faulty, worn out, or dirty component.
+If the noise source is the furnace itself and the noise occurs when the system starts (or shortly after), it may be called a delayed gas ignition.
+Delayed gas ignitions happen when the gas-to-air ratio is poor (either too much gas or too much air in the mix) or the ignition is otherwise delayed by a faulty, worn-out, or dirty component.
 Delayed gas ignitions can be dangerous for you and your furnace.